Webcasting/Livestreaming of Services

 In deciding to move forward with this kind of technology, we felt it was important that a number of aims be met.
 We wanted to offer funeral livestreams that are private, so only those the family want to see it can do so.
 The webcast needs to be good quality, so those watching can clearly see and hear the service and that any equipment be discreet, so as not to disturb the service or those able to attend in person.
 Finally, we wanted to offer a cost effective livestream service.

-What we offer achieves all the aims we set out, at a nominal cost of £80.
+What we offer achieves all the aims we set out, at a cost of £125.
 The price is only applicable where we have arranged the funeral.
 Our live streaming funeral services can be used both indoor and outdoor venues.
 Please see the example videos below:

 These are samples of our live broadcast, an additional recorded copy can be provided to the family at no additional cost.